Our Approach

 Every recommendation is grounded in the client's actual data, not assumptions, projections, or models.

-These gates exist because the most expensive mistakes in wealth management happen when someone acts without full context.
+These gates exist because the most expensive mistakes happen when someone acts without full context.

 The value of Armature is not in any single domain.
-It is in the integration across all of them.
-Every decision is made with visibility into what it affects elsewhere.
+It is in the integration across all of them, every decision made with visibility into what it affects elsewhere.

-A Roth conversion is evaluated against this year's income, the estate plan, and the charitable giving strategy.
+A Roth conversion is evaluated against this year's income, the estate plan, and the charitable strategy.
 Simultaneously.
-A real estate acquisition is assessed for its tax impact, its liquidity effect, and its role in the portfolio.
-Before the LOI is signed.
+A real estate acquisition is assessed for tax impact, liquidity effect, and portfolio role, before the LOI is signed.

-This is what a governing layer does.
-It holds the full picture so it never depends on a single point of presence.
+That is what a governing layer does.
+It holds the full picture, so it never depends on a single point of presence.

 The Cost of Waiting